cutting-room-floor/dev-documentation/README.md

 A documentation-building server.
 Heavily inspired and partially copied from mattdesl's [excellent budo project](https://github.com/mattdesl/budo).

+The core smarts are the [documentation](https://github.com/documentationjs/documentation) project, but this makes a workflow - a feedback loop of editing and previewing documentation - smooth and fast.

 This will

 * run a server for you